igr/color-code/doc/15-binding.md

 }
 ```

-> ⚡️ Pro tip: either way you do, maintain the list of verbs (bindings) in one place.
+> ⚡️ Pro tip: Either way you do, maintain the list of verbs (bindings) in one place.
 Think about generating its source.